 The closer the content is to the original URL the better, and if not, the intermediate URL structure should provide relevant information.
 '2020', 'blog', '20-10-2020', and 'old' do not say what the article is about and thus reduce the chance of a high ranking.

-5. Images without alt text and description
+5. Images without descriptive name and alt text

 Photos are often searched for and even if someone downloads your photos from the search engine overview, this will contribute to your ranking.
 But a photo can only be found if you say what the photo is about.